Green Dot Corporation (GDOT) and the Battle of Fundamentals vs. Technicals

 GDOT’s Market Performance

-GDOT stocks went down by -8.96% for the week, with a monthly jump of 2.05% and a quarterly performance of -12.19%, while its annual performance rate touched 116.28%.
-The volatility ratio for the week stands at 3.95% while the volatility levels for the past 30 days are set at 4.44% for Green Dot Corporation.
-The simple moving average for the period of the last 20 days is -3.36% for GDOT stocks with a simple moving average of 15.03% for the last 200 days.
+GDOT stocks went down by -9.38% for the week, with a monthly drop of -3.81% and a quarterly performance of -13.11%, while its annual performance rate touched 108.49%.
+The volatility ratio for the week stands at 3.56% while the volatility levels for the past 30 days are set at 4.35% for Green Dot Corporation.
+The simple moving average for the period of the last 20 days is -4.75% for GDOT stocks with a simple moving average of 12.90% for the last 200 days.

 Analysts’ Opinion of GDOT